Nicaragua Driving Advice and Car Hire Info

 Nicaragua Car Rental –

 Hertz, Alamo, National, Europcar, Avis, Budget, Dollar, Thrifty, have outlets here.
-Also usually features on Car rental broker sites such as Argus Car Hire and Web discount sites such as LastMinute.com
+Also usually features on Car rental broker sites and Web discount sites such as LastMinute.com

 Nicaragua Self Drive Rules-